Mattress Rating Sources

 by Stephanie Watson

-Our AssessmentWatson interviews several sleep experts, including orthopedic physicians and a physical therapist, about their mattress recommendations.
+Our AssessmentWatson interviews several medical experts, including an orthopedic physician and an allergist, about their mattress recommendations.
 Although all agree that the best mattress is a matter of personal preference, there are some useful general tips here.
 One doctor says that people with back or neck pain will do best on a medium-firm mattress; another recommends washable mattress covers for people who suffer from dust allergies.
+One expert recommends replacing your mattress every 10 years.

 by Contributors to Viewpoints.com